Peugeot lifts cash target as cutbacks kick in

 "We're not relying on a very significant improvement in the European market situation," CEO Varin said.
 "We have done in the past some shrinking of capacities on some sites ... he said.
 "So we know how to do it."

-Peugeot has pledged to increase its average capacity utilisation to 100 percent in 2016 - representing full production in two factory shifts working 235 days a year.
+Peugeot has pledged to increase its average capacity utilization to 100 percent in 2016 - representing full production in two factory shifts working 235 days a year.

 The core auto division fared slightly better in January-June.
 A series of model launches helped trim the divisional operating loss by 29 percent to 510 million euros, even as revenue tumbled 7.5 percent.